 The private health insurance network in Germany comprises 42 companies, all of which provide comprehensive health insurance to their members.
-Broadly speaking, there are two categories of private health insurer:
+Broadly speaking, there are two categories of private health insurers:

 - Joint-stock companies (Aktiengesellschaft—AG): This type of company is owned solely by its shareholders.
 Any profits are distributed to shareholders.
 Policyholders do not directly have a share of the company’s profits.